cjenniferwong/having_class/README.md

     I learned to use the requests library and put things into the body/headers
 - having class
     I learned to better differentiate when to write classes and when to write function
+- working with edge-cases and exceptions, and what-ifs